hd1047/Labs/README.md

 # Labs
-Some labs have been done.

-This folder contains some labs being finished in the Machine Learning course.
+This folder contains some labs being finished during the Machine Learning course.